rahul-n18/Student-Library/README.md

 ## For You?

-<p> You May feel like what is there for you. so I thought this Hacktoberfest would be Perfect time you can contribute to this Repo and ill Merge your PR's.
+<p> You May feel like what is there for you.
+So I thought this Hacktoberfest would be a Perfect time for you to contribute to this Repo and i'll Merge your PR's.
  But I need Genuine Ideas and Innovative way we can make this Happen.
- I Feel we have the Power to pull this off<p>
+ I Feel we have the Power to pull this off!<p>
 <br>

 - Open an Issue